 Have refreshments of the deceased favourite foods – recipes they were known for or even just their favourites.
 Meat pies for a footy loving person, Hire a Mr Whippy van for someone who loved their ice-cream at the beach, have a high tea, a popcorn machine for a movie lover, whatever represents the deceased.

-Final thoughts on planning a memorial
+Final thoughts on planning a funeral service after a direct cremation

 After a loved one dies is a time of grief and stress, but sometimes being involved in putting something extra together for a service can keep you occupied and your mind and energies busy at a time when you often feel lost for something to do.
 You may also have extended family or friends who ask what they can do to contribute.
 Giving someone one of these tasks to organise can help them feel included.